rnaidenov/obsidian-ai-nutrition-tracker-plugin/README.md

 ### 📷 Image Input
 Upload photos of your meals for visual analysis - perfect for complex dishes or when you want extra accuracy.

+### 🍽️ Saved Meals
+Save your favorite meals for quick reuse!
+Perfect for:
+- Daily breakfast routines
+- Regular lunch orders
+- Frequent snacks
+- Meal prep portions

+Create a meal once, then add it to future logs with a single click.

 ### 🤖 AI Analysis
 Choose from powerful models like Claude 3.5 Sonnet, GPT-4, or Gemini to analyze your food and extract:
 - 🔥 Calories